Contrast-Security-OSS/docs/content/installation/java/installation/AWS.md

 ### Step one

-* In your WAR file, add the *contrast.jar* and *contrast.yml* files to *WEB-INF/lib/*.
+* In your WAR file, add the *contrast.jar* files to *WEB-INF/lib/*.

 * Repackage and deploy your new WAR file as a new application, or an update to a previous application.

 * Locate and connect to the underlying EC2 instance.
 Once connected, use the following command to find the path to *contrast.jar* file.
-(Substitute either `/var` or `/usr` as appropriate.)
+(Substitute either `/opt` as appropriate.)

 ```
-sudo find </var | /usr> -name "contrast.jar"
+sudo find /opt -name "contrast.jar"
 ```

 ### Step two